Notify me

 “1954 Bentley R-Type standard steel saloon” By kitmasterbloke.
 Details and license here.

 Bentley, established in 1919, epitomizes British automotive luxury.
-Renowned for its handcrafted cars, each vehicle represents the pinnacle of craftsmanship, performance, and design, reflecting a heritage of excellence as well as .
+Renowned for its handcrafted cars, each vehicle represents the pinnacle of craftsmanship, performance, and design, reflecting a heritage of excellence.
 Queen Elizabeth II of England was seen most often being driven in a Bentley.
-They’ve released successful new models in recent decades.
+They’ve released successful contemporary-styled models in recent decades.

 Burberry (see their logo above), founded in 1856, stands as a global luxury brand synonymous with British heritage.
 The iconic trench coat, adorned with the distinctive check pattern, showcases timeless style and sophistication, while the brand’s evolution into fashion and accessories continues to captivate global audiences.